Ensuring the Curated Model is IMPROVE-compliant

 Use IMPROVE-defined parameters for consistent handling If your model relies on an IMPROVE-defined parameter, access it via the IMPROVE

-).
+paramsrather than creating a separate variable or using a hard-coded value.
+For example, useparams['patience']instead of introducing a new model-specific parameter (e.g.,early_stop) or typing a value directly (e.g.,100).
 Additionally, any model-specific parameter that users may need to adjust should integrate with the IMPROVE parameter handling system.Set unused IMPROVE-defined parameters to :code:`None` If your model does not require a particular IMPROVE-defined parameter, set it to

-in the config file.
+Nonein the config file.
 This ensures clarity about which parameters are actually used.

 Model repository